Free-radical theory of aging: Mitohormesis

+Challenges

 Birds

 Among birds, parrots live about five times longer than quail.
 ROS production in heart, skeletal muscle, liver and intact erythrocytes was found to be similar in parrots and quail and showed no correspondence with longevity difference.
 These findings were concluded to cast doubt on the robustness of the oxidative stress theory of aging.

+Other species

+In mice, only 1 of the 18 genetic alterations (SOD-1 deletion) that block antioxidant defences, shortened lifespan.
+Similarly, in roundworms (Caenorhabditis elegans), blocking the production of the naturally occurring antioxidant superoxide dismutase has been shown to increase lifespan.